In this article:

-Anyone who's ever been in an accident knows it can take years to recover from an injury.
-Physical therapists (PTs) are the skilled professionals who make that recovery possible.
+Anyone who’s ever been in an accident knows it can take years to recover from an injury.
+Physical therapists (PTs), also referred to as physiotherapists, are the skilled professionals who make that recovery possible.
 Through targeted exercise plans and individualized attention, they help their patients regain mobility, strength, and range of motion.
 They also guide them in building flexibility, reducing pain, and improving their long-term wellbeing—all without drugs or surgery.

 To anyone interested in this fascinating career, a degree in physical therapy is a must.
 These rigorous programs cover a wide range of subjects, including anatomy, physiology, biology, and more.
 Some even incorporate elements of psychology, highlighting how to support patients emotionally as they recover their health.

 If you’re considering a degree in physical therapy, read on.
 In this article, we’ll cover: